aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/02-versioning.md

 ---
-title: Versioning
+title: How to add a new version to your plugin
 ---

-## Versioning Your Plugin
+## How to add a new version to your plugin

-The Aragon OSx protocol has an on-chain versioning system built-in and distinguishes between releases and builds.
+The Aragon OSx protocol has an on-chain versioning system built-in, which distinguishes between releases and builds.

+- Builds are updates to an existing version, whereas
+- Releases are new version releases.

+Builds are particularly important for `UUPSUpgradeable` plugins, whereas a non-upgradeable plugin will work off of only releases.

 Given a version tag `RELEASE.BUILD`, we can infer that: